Glasgow Caledonian University2015 League Table Ranking 72

 This environmental & ethical ranking of the University is provided courtesy of the People & Planet Green League - the only comprehensive and independent green ranking of every UK university.
 Choosing a greener university can reduce your carbon footprint and improve your job prospects in a global low-carbon economy.

-- Glasgow Caledonian University (GCU) is a vibrant, modern university.
-Formed in 1993, its founding colleges date back to 1875.
+- GCU is a vibrant, modern university for the common good.
+Formed in 1993, its founding institutions date back to 1875.

 Location and Transport

-- Located on a modern city centre campus with excellent travel links – 100 metres from Buchanan Bus Station and walking distance to Central and Queen Street rail stations.
-Close to the M8 motorway and Glasgow International Airport.
+- The Glasgow campus has excellent travel links – 100 metres from Buchanan Bus Station and walking distance to Central and Queen Street rail stations.
+Close to Glasgow International Airport.

 - Entry requirements vary depending on course.